Sight Pusher FAQ

 Q: There's this "X" famous model from this "Y" famous manufacturer that has a slide mounted safety / slanted slide / tapered slide and your tool is not compatible with it.
 Are you planning in introducing adapters for it?

-A: The Gen 3 tools will feature a variety of model specific adapters over time.
+A: The Gen 4 tools will feature a variety of model specific adapters over time.
 Currently the Universal and VP9 adapters are available for this model.
-Please stay tuned to our Facebook page to get the latest news in this regards.

 Q: Can your tool be used on front sights ?

-A: Yes, all generations of the Universal Field Sight Pusher can be used on front sights.
-The Gen 3 in particular is better optimized for this task
+A: Yes, the Gen 4 Universal Field Sight Pusher can be used on front sights.

 Q: Why do parts of your tool fail?
 They are made out of steel, shouldn't they be more strong?